skip to content

 Course details

-• F530 : Venture Capital in the Innovation Economy
+• F530 : Venture Capital and the Economics of Innovation

 The course explores the political and economic context from which professional venture capital has evolved and evaluates the distribution and correlates of investment returns to venture capital.
 Lectures explore the historic role of technological innovation in driving economic development and the complementary contributions of the state and of financial speculation to mobilizing resources for investment in the development and deployment of innovative technologies.